UPPMAX/R-matlab-julia-HPC/docs/julia/load_runJulia.rst

    $ module avail julia

-or, at clusters that hides the modules until relevant dependencies are loaded.
+or, at clusters that hides the modules until relevant dependencies are loaded (HPC2N & PDC)

 .. code-block:: console